-Throughout our history we have consistently studied the phenomenon of valuation spreads, which measure the valuation difference between the cheapest stocks and the market overall.
+Throughout our history, we've consistently studied the phenomenon of valuation spreads, which measure the valuation difference between the cheapest stocks and the market overall.
 Our research suggests that when spreads widen significantly, the excess return potential for value investors is significant.

 The historical context of widening spreads

-The history of modern valuation spreads is dominated by the 1998–1999 spike, which was instigated by the dot-com era.
-However, other periods of wide spreads are visible as well, such as the Nifty Fifty era of the early 1970s, in which Polaroid traded at a 400x P/E multiple, the onset of the 1980s recession, and the commercial real estate crisis of the early 1990s.
-Periods of wide spreads represent times when investors focus on a single factor, shunning one set of stocks in favor of another.
-The most extreme example of this was the 1998–1999 period, where investors came to believe that old economy stocks tied to the negative events of the Asian currency crisis were to be sold in favor of the limitless possibilities available in the dot-com boom.
+The history of modern valuation spreads is dominated by the 1998/1999 spike, which was instigated by the dot-com era.
+However, other periods of wide spreads are visible as well, such as the Nifty Fifty era of the early 1970s, in which Polaroid traded at a 400x price-to-earnings multiple; the onset of the 1980s' recession; and the commercial real estate crisis of the early 1990s.
+Periods of wide spreads represent times in which investors focus on a single factor, shunning one set of stocks in favor of another.
+The most extreme example of this was the 1998/1999 period, where investors came to believe that old economy stocks tied to the negative events of the Asian currency crisis were to be sold in favor of the limitless possibilities available in the dot-com boom.
 Valuation spreads grew to be the widest in history, and an investment in stocks at that time implied a theoretical upside of more than 150% as spreads expanded to a level more than four standard deviations above their long-term average.

-Since 1964, out of 14 such periods around the globe when valuations spreads widened to greater than one standard deviation above the mean, 13 of the occurrences led to significant value outperformance over subsequent three-year and five-year periods.2 Although we believe investors willing to be patient for three to five years are likely to be rewarded, history is not without its painful exceptions.
-In October of 2008, spreads in Europe crossed one standard deviation, but subsequent three-year and five-year relative performance was poor.
+Since 1964, out of 14 such periods around the globe when valuations spreads widened to greater than one standard deviation above the mean, 13 of the occurrences led to significant value outperformance over subsequent three- and five-year periods.2 Although we believe investors willing to be patient for three to five years are likely to be rewarded, history isn't without its painful exceptions.
+In October of 2008, spreads in Europe crossed one standard deviation, but subsequent three- and five-year relative performance was poor.
 In addition, post-2011 performance for stocks with low price-to-book value has been similarly disappointing in the United States, and the five-year record is likely to be negative.

 Today's unloved are attractively valued

-Lost in all the global volatility was the good newsthat all of the larger U.S. banks passed the Dodd-Frank stress tests, were largely in compliance with 2019 Basel III capital requirements, and significantly increased their capital return plans.
-The fact that dividends and share buybacks can now be raised is, in our view, a significant step toward unlocking some of the value embedded in the financial sector.
+Lost in all the global volatility was the good news that all of the larger U.S. banks passed the Dodd-Frank stress tests, were largely in compliance with 2019 Basel III capital requirements, and significantly increased their capital return plans.
+The fact that dividends and share buybacks can now be raised is, in our view, a significant step toward unlocking some of the value embedded in the financials sector.

 Price-to-book and price-to-earnings ratios are valuation metrics measuring a stock's price relative to its book value and annual earnings per share, respectively.